 This side of the business may not seem all that interesting, but you need to understand your cash flow if you’re properties are going to make a profit.
 Plus, if you don’t keep good accounts, at the end of the year you could end up paying thousands more in taxes than you should be.

-We use the Landlord Studio App which allows you amongst other things, to keep track of rent payments and expenses, generate professional reports quickly for your accountant, and automate reminders and invoices for your tenants.
+We use the Landlord Studio which allows you amongst other things, to keep track of rent payments and expenses, generate professional reports quickly for your accountant, and automate reminders and invoices for your tenants.

 The final step is setting up rent collection - which if you’re abroad can become a little complicated.
 You need a way to access this money without incurring the wrath and fees of your local bank.

 Nor do you want them to expect you to collect cash.
-You don’t can’t afford to be chasing payments that have gotten lost in the mail, or wandering over every week in the hope to catch them at home and chase down your payments in person.
+You can't afford to be chasing payments that have gotten lost in the mail, or wandering over every week in the hope to catch them at home and chase down your payments in person.